adliance/Project/readme.md

   This also hides if an actual user (cookie authentication) or an API key (HTTP header authentication) is requesting something, the handling of different roles will be the same in the code and access to the currently authenticated user (or API key) is hidden via `ICurrentUser`.
-- Cookie based authentication is built with the Blazor authentication state, following resources where used for inspiration:
+- Cookie based authentication is built with the Blazor authentication state, these resources where used for
+  inspiration:
     - https://github.com/damienbod/AspNetCore6Experiments
     - https://github.com/berhir/BlazorWebAssemblyCookieAuth